Lost & Found:

 Pets reported as missing since the last report that have not been found include:

-Found animals since the last report include:
+Animals reported as found since the last report include:

 No animals were reported as found to the Humane Society.